Subscription Revenue Accounting: A Complete Guide

 Whether your customers pay monthly, annually, or based on usage, the rule is the same: you earn the revenue over time.
 This might sound simple, but it gets complicated quickly when you're managing hundreds or thousands of subscriptions with different terms and start dates.
 Getting the timing right is essential for accurate financial reporting, passing audits, and making informed business decisions.
 Let's look at how this works in practice for different subscription models.
 You can find more insights in the HubiFi Blog on related topics.

-Monthly vs. Annual Subscriptions
+Recognizing Revenue for Monthly vs. Annual Plans

 Let's start with the most common scenarios.
 If a customer signs up for a $20 per month plan, your job is easy.
 You recognize $20 in revenue each month as you provide the service.
 It’s a direct, one-to-one relationship between the payment period and the service period.